The Belbati Princess: Summary

 In this tale, six of seven brothers are married, save for the youngest, Lita.
 He will marry no one save for the Belbati Princess.
 His sisters-in-law mock him for it, but he leaves to find her.
 He meets three holy muni who direct him to a garden with rakshasas that guard the bel tree with the fruit that holds the princess.
 The third muni warns him the he must seek the biggest bel fruit.

 Lita enters the garden and steals one of the smaller ones; the Rakshasas gang up on him and devour the boy.
 The muni sends a crow to find him, and bids the bird brings the Rakshasas' excrement to the muni.
 The holy man revives Lita and turns him into a parakeet; Lita flies to the garden, steals the fruit, and returns to the muni, who tells him to open the fruit only by a certain well.
 In a hurry, Lita rushes to the well and falls to the ground, accidentally cracking open the bel fruit.
 The Belbati Princess comes out of the fruit in a blaze of light that kills Lita.
 The princess asks a passing girl of the Kamar caste (from the blacksmith caste, in another translation) for some water to revive him.
-The Kamar girl, cunningly, says she cannot reach the water in the well, and the Princess says she will do it herself.
-The Kamar girl then complains she will not stand by the boy's corpse, and the Belbati Princess gives her clothes to the girl as a pledge.
-Seizing the opportunity, the Kamar girl shoves the princess into the well, revives Lita with some water, then marries him.
+The Kamar girl, cunningly, says she cannot reach the water in the well, and the princess says she will do it herself.
+The Kamar girl then complains she will not stand by the boy's corpse, and the Belbati princess gives her clothes to the girl as a pledge.
+Seizing the opportunity, the Kamar girl shoves the princess into the well, revives Lita with some water, pretends to be the princess and marries him.

 Later, while hunting with his brothers, Lita stops near the same well and finds a beautiful flower inside.
-He takes it home, but the false Princess cuts off its petals; where the petals land, a bel tree sprouts.
+He takes it home, but the false princess cuts off its petals; where the petals land, a bel tree sprouts.
 Later, Lita's horse rushes off to the new bel tree, and a fruit falls on its saddle.
 Lita brings the fruit home and opens it, releasing a girl.
 Lita lets the girl live with them, but the false Princess feigns illness and accuses the new girl of sorcery, wanting to have her killed.
 Lita fulfills her wishes and delivers the Belbati girl to four Ghasis to be killed.
 As a last request, the girl asks for her hands and feet to be cut off and placed on the four corners of her grave.
 It happens thus, and a palace appears.

 At the end of the tale, Lita goes on a hunt and stops to rest at the mysterious palace, where two birds are talking to each other about the story of the Belbati Princess, who comes to the palace every six months.
 The first time, Lita fails to hold her; the next time, he secures her.
 He marries the true Belbati Princess and punishes the Kamarin girl.